To be admitted to the MC program, applicants must have:

 ** These courses must be at the second-year undergraduate level or above, and must be completed by the application deadline.
 An official, sealed transcript stating final course grades must also be date stamped by the application deadline.

 If you are lacking the prerequisite psychology courses, they are available through Athabasca University.
-We recommend the following course options for completing your prerequisites (Note: A course in abnormal psychology is required only if you are applying into the Master of Counselling, Art Therapy specialization.
+The following course options are recommended for completing your prerequisites (Note: A course in abnormal psychology is recommended for applicants applying to the Master of Counselling, Art Therapy specialization.
+VATI requires an abnormal psychology course be completed before taking any Art Therapy specialization courses.)

 |Learning Psychology||PSYC 387||Learning||(3)|